 - Water it daily to keep it green and lush.

-This mossy gumnut planter is perfect for your work office or somewhere in the house that you hover around daily.
-It does need regular watering but it’s a perfect reminder to slow down and enjoy the simple things in life.
+These mossy gumnut planter pots are perfect for your work office or somewhere in the house that you hover around daily.

 Be sure to spray with with a little bit of water each day to keep the moss green and lovely.
 The kids love gently picking it up in their hand and watering it each day.
 They’re very font of out mossy planter pots and so am I. They bring me a little extra joy each time I look at them.